luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **14 June** Bismarck advised the heir to the throne of Electoral Hesse — take a special train to Cassel and secure neutrality.
 He refused.
 Bismarck — if you don't and we win, Electoral Hesse will cease to exist.
 He refused and observed that '800,000 good Austrian troops have still a word to say on the matter'.

-**15 June** Ultimatums sent by Prussia to Hanover, Dresden, and Kassel.
+**15 June** **Ultimatums sent by Prussia to Hanover, Dresden, and Kassel.
 They were rejected.
-At midnight Prussian troops started marching.
+At midnight Prussian troops started marching**.
 Bismarck strolls with Loftus in the garden behind the Foreign Office.
 Loftus recounted the drama: 'We had been walking and sitting in his garden til a later hour, when, to my astonishment, it struck midnight.
 Bismarck took out his watch and said, “At this moment our troops are marching into Hanover, Saxony and Electorate of Hesse-Kassel.
 The struggle will be severe.
 Prussia may lose but she will, at all events, have fought bravely and honourably.
 If we are beaten I shall not return here.
 I shall fall in the last charge.
 One can only die once and, if beaten, it is better to die.”'

 Saxon troops withdrew to Bohemia.